 The Group commits to providing training for our frontline and back-office staff to ensure a thorough understanding of the code of ethics and compliance requirements in the property agency industry.
-As a responsible and ethical business, we understand the importance of upholding high standards of conduct and compliance.
-Our training programme is designed to instill in our employees the knowledge and skills necessary to adhere to the standard and maintain our reputation as a trustworthy organisation and to benefit our customers.
+As a responsible and ethical business, we recognise the importance of upholding high standards of conduct and compliance.
+Our training programme is designed to equip our employees with the knowledge and skills necessary to adhere to the standard and maintain our reputation as a trustworthy organisation and to benefit our customers.
 We provide training covering business ethics issues, such as code of ethics, anti-money laundering, discrimination ordinances and protection of personal data.
-In addition, to enhance employees' awareness on anti-corruption practices, we invited representatives from Independent Commission Against Corruption (ICAC) to deliver training to our frontline and back-office staff.
-The training course covers topics from understanding anti-corruption laws and regulations to avoiding non-compliance in our operation practices.
+In addition, to enhance employees' awareness on anti-corruption practices, we arranged online training for our frontline and back-office staff.
+The training course covers topics from understanding anti-corruption laws and regulations to avoiding legal violations in our operation practices.